 In paper-rock-scissors the three children are never forced to choose between their two other playmates.
 They choose one of three roles: paper, rock or scissors.
 The choice of a role does not exclude anyone.
-With Threeing, the same pattern of choice operates.
+With Threeing the same pattern of choice operates.
 Choices are not between people.
-Rather choices are made between different positions in the circuit of relationships.
+Rather choices are made between difference positions in the circuit of relationships.
 The different positions indicate different roles to be played within the whole circuit of relationships.
 These are not choices that exclude one person for the sake of another.
 Participants learn to play all three roles and make choices of roles that balance three-person interaction.

 The emotional experience of the nonverbal practice of Threeing is intense and complete.
-One participant reported that, unlike a cartoon he saw in which in the first panel two people pass each other on the street and say 'Hello' and then in the next panel each wonders what the other meant, after Threeing "you have a satisfying emotional clarity about what happened".
-Another participant said that Threeing brought him back to a recurring dream he had.
-In the dream, one half of him went down a tunnel and the other half went up a staircase.
-Never in the dream did the two halves meet.
+One participant said that unlike that cartoon where two people pass each other on the street, say 'Hello' and then each wonders what the other meant, after Threeing you have a satisfying emotional clarity about what happened.
+Another participants said that while Threeing he went back to a recurring dream he had.
+In the dream one half of him went down a tunnel and the other half when up a stairs.
+Never in the dream did they meet.
 In Threeing, the tunnel and the stairs did meet.
 The practice of Threeing invites the fragmented parts of our "selves" into a new coherence.